josegomezr/josegomezr.github.io/_posts/en/2023-09-15-adventures-with-propshaft.md

 JS & CSS compilation run with `yarn` outside of rails.
 They output things to `app/assets/builds`.

-Then [rails/propshaft][rails/propshaft] will process all foreign references and cross-match them with the assets it finds in the "load paths" (spoiler alert: `Rails.application.config.assets.paths`) and the result
+Then [rails/propshaft][rails/propshaft] will process all foreign references and cross-match them with the assets it finds in the "load paths" (spoiler alert: `Rails.application.config.assets.paths`), and the result

 <div class="mermaid">
 flowchart LR